Japanese invasion of Manchuria: Background

-Since the end of the Russo-Japanese war the Liaodong peninsula was a leased territory of Japan.
-Thus, Tokyo exercised informal rule over the Manchuria.
-Under Japanese control the economic gain was increased.
-By the End of the 1920s, 39.4 per cent of all colonial financial investments went into Manchuria.
+Since the end of the Russo-Japanese War in 1905, the Liaodong peninsula was a leased territory of Japan.
+Thus, Tokyo exercised informal rule over Manchuria.
+Under Japanese control, economic gains increased; by the end of the 1920s, 39.4 percent of all colonial financial investments went into Manchuria.
 Japan was confronted in the early 1930s with two crucial problems.
-Due to the world finance crisis her economy had been in a state of chronic malaise for three years.
+Due to the world financial crisis, its economy had been in a state of chronic malaise for three years.
 In Manchuria, nationalists under the former Japanese ally Zhang Xueliang had aroused intense anti-Japanese sentiment.

 In 1928 Zhang reunited with the Kuomintang under Chiang Kai-shek, forming the Nationalist government.
 As a result, Japan found itself increasingly deprived of its influence in Manchuria.
-Radical groups within the Government and the Army schemed for the opportunity to act on the “Manchurian question.”
-The Hamaguchi Government, and especially the non-interventionist policy in China of Foreign Minister Kijūrō Shidehara, was considered negative for future Japanese interests.
-In order to get rid of Shidehara's conciliatory policy radical military officers including Daisaku Komoto and Suzuki Teiichi planned a coup d’état to take over control of the civil government in Tokyo.
+Radical groups within the government and the Army schemed for the opportunity to act on the “Manchurian question.”
+The Hamaguchi government, and especially the non-interventionist policy in China of Foreign Minister Kijūrō Shidehara, was considered negative for future Japanese interests.
+In order to get rid of Shidehara's conciliatory policy, radical military officers including Daisaku Komoto and Suzuki Teiichi planned a coup d’état to take control of the civil government in Tokyo.